karandua2016/dotaapp/README.md

 ```

 ### Assumption
-The OpenDOTA API for pulling the most played with Heros, returns results even if you enter a random account id is entered (integer, ofcourse).
+The OpenDOTA API for pulling the most played with Heros, returns results even if a random account id is entered (integer, ofcourse).
 If the id is not found, it returns a list of all the heros with games played = 0.
 So, the app assumes that the account id searched exists.